-As a professional who has been deeply engaged in the content operation of AnQi CMS for a long time, I fully understand the core role of templates in the presentation of website content.An efficient and flexible template system that can greatly enhance the efficiency and richness of content publishing.Security CMS leverages its powerful backend based on the Go language, providing template developers with the ability to directly interact with the underlying data structure.
-One very practical feature is the ability to directly call built-in methods defined in Go structs within the template.
+As a professional who has been deeply involved in the content operation of Anqi CMS for a long time, I am well aware of the core role of templates in the presentation of website content.A highly efficient and flexible template system that can greatly enhance the efficiency and richness of content publishing.The Anqi CMS, with its powerful backend based on the Go language, provides template developers with the ability to directly interact with the underlying data structure.
+One very practical feature is the ability to directly call the built-in methods defined in the Go structures within the template.

-Deep integration of Anqi CMS template system with Go language
+Anqi CMS template system and deep integration with Go language

-The template engine of Anqi CMS provides a mechanism that allows us to directly access the public methods defined on these Go structs during the template rendering process.This means that developers can encapsulate some functionalities that were originally implemented through complex logic or filters in templates directly into methods of Go structs, thereby simplifying template code and improving maintainability and performance.
+The AnQi CMS template engine provides a mechanism that allows us to directly access the public methods defined on these Go structs during the template rendering process.This means that developers can encapsulate some functions that were originally needed to be implemented through complex logic or filters directly into the Go struct methods, thereby simplifying the template code and improving maintainability and performance.

 {% archiveList archives %}